DataQuantaPM/SaaS-Funnel-Optimization-Identifying-Drop-offs-Segment-Performance-and-Revenue-Loss/README.md

 If we assume a 10% conversion rate from trial to purchase, this means around **5 potential paying users** are lost.
 With an average revenue per user (ARPU) of about $50, this results in an estimated **revenue loss of $250**.
 Compared to the current total revenue of $1,970, fixing this issue could **increase revenue by around 12.5%**.
-This means improving the onboarding to trial step especially for ads users—can increase revenue without needing more traffic.
+This means improving the onboarding to trial step especially for ads users can increase revenue without needing more traffic.

 <br>